thegworld/gtx-browser/docs/testing/web_platform_tests.md

 ### Automatic import process

-There is an automatic process for updating the Chromium copy of web-platform-tests.
+There is an automatic process for updating the GTx Browser copy of web-platform-tests.
 The import is done by the builder [wpt-importer builder][wpt-importer].